puckowski/Sling.js/README.md

 ## Goals

 __Next Billion Users (NBUs)__
 Empower developers to create SPAs for the NBUs of the web.
-The NBUs tend to use more affordable, less powerful devices which struggle to achieve less than 2 second Time to Interactive (TTI) with larger component libraries and frameworks.
+The NBUs tend to use more affordable and less powerful devices.
+These devices struggle to achieve a two second Time to Interactive (TTI) with larger component libraries and frameworks.

 __Practical__
 Familiarity with other JavaScript component libraries.
-Components are instantiated objects which may be used to control their own state and have a simple markup language with a gradual learning curve.
+Components are instantiated objects which may be used to control their own state.
+Components have a simple markup language with a gradual learning curve.

 __Generalized__
 API as unopinionated as possible.
-Developers choose the right design patterns for their SPAs--not the library.
+Developers choose the right design patterns for their SPAs—not the library.

 __Fast__
 High performance.
-Sling aims to get your SPA to interactive as quickly as possible and aims to keep your SPA as responsive as possible by staying within small production code budgets.
+Sling aims to get your SPA to interactive as quickly as possible and aims to keep your SPA as responsive as possible by staying within small code production budgets.
 With Sling, it should be easier for your SPA to run at 60 frames per second for a native application experience.

 __Minimal Setup__
 Simply include Sling once in your SPA and Sling is ready to use.
 No configuration files and no hidden requirements.

-## Building

-Run ```npm install``` then ```npm run build``` or ```npm run buildProd``` to build the project.

 ## Testing